2019-ncovgroup/data/index.md

 ### Petrel Data Service at the Argonne Leadership Computing Facility (ALCF)
 {: .no_toc }
-This research used resources of the Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.
+This research used resources of the Argonne Leadership Computing Facility, a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.

 [Petrel](https://press3.mcs.anl.gov/petrel/){: .btn .btn-outline}

 ### Theta at the Argonne Leadership Computing Facility (ALCF)
 {: .no_toc }
-This research used resources of the Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.
+This research used resources of the Argonne Leadership Computing Facility, a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.

 [ALCF](https://www.alcf.anl.gov){: .btn .btn-outline}